openearth/sealevel/README.md

-# sealevel
+# Sea-level monitor
-Sea-level monitor.
 Tools and applications used to monitor sea-level rise.
+The notebooks under `notebooks` contain analysis used for the Dutch sea-level monitor.
+The directory `data` contains scripts that are used to process common sources of sea-level data.
+The directory `app` contains the public sea-level rise website.

 # Download data
 For windows systems: